-We've got the Hawkeye show in our sights as it's coming to Disney Plus.
-The only question is when Clint Barton lands on the streaming service.
+It's time for the Hawkeye show, which is in our sights and nearly streaming on Disney Plus.
+We've just gotten a new Hawkeye trailer that revealed the updated schedule for episodes, with a new plot point as well.
 And while we mean this as no offense to Jeremy Renner, he's not exactly the big reason why we're so excited.

 That series of comics featured a new Hawkeye in training: Kate Bishop (who will be played by Hailee Steinfeld).
 And we just found out Hawkeye's release date, and where it sits in the upcoming Marvel movies and shows.